lilhelper-coder/Asset-Architect/replit.md

 ## Overview

 LilHelper is a Progressive Web App (PWA) designed as a Christmas gift for seniors.
-It provides voice-based AI companionship through "Scout," a warm digital grandchild personality.
+It provides voice-based AI companionship through "Crystal," an all-knowing companion for tech and life guidance with a mystical, wise personality.
 The app features a dual-demographic model: Gen Z/Millennial gifters purchase and configure the service for their senior loved ones.

 **Core Value Proposition:**
 - For gifters: "Guilt Relief" - an easy way to provide companionship for elderly family members